 Time for a bit more history and so we trekked through the Boston National Historical Park to the Bunker Hill Monument.
 Built to commemorate the Battle of Bunker Hill of 1775, this monument stands 67m high.
 Of course, we had to climb it and by the time I reached the top, my thighs were on fire.
 The view we were rewarded with from the top was worth it though.

 We all thought we now deserved more beer, so we made for the Sommerville Brewing Company – Slumbrew, 15 Ward St, Somerville, MA 02143, and what a find this was!
-A 45-minute walk brought us to a anonymous looking car park, where we saw a lady unpacking the boot (or should I say trunk?) of her car, who looked up, greeted us like life-long buddies and told us to ‘go inside, I’ll be with you in a minute!’
+A 45-minute walk brought us to an anonymous-looking car park, where we saw a lady unpacking the boot (or should I say trunk?) of her car, who looked up, greeted us like life-long buddies and told us to ‘go inside, I’ll be with you in a minute!’

 But tea’s not really my bag (see what I did there?) man, so we set off to find the brewery of the mighty Trillium, which we duly did, half a mile away at 50 Thomson Pl, Boston, MA 02210.
 We didn’t realise though, that the brewery doesn’t have a tap, only a takeaway shop.
 But were informed that they run a ‘pop-up’ garden bar, located over the other side of the harbour.
 We pocketed that info for later, and carried on our walk along Seaport Boulevard to the Harpoon Brewery, 306 Northern Ave, Boston, MA 02210.